lucidworks/solr/solr/modules/external-files/README.md

 each file into separate files for each shard.
 The ids do not need to be sorted as files will be sorted by unique id by the ExternalFileUtil.

+#### Incremental updates

+The ExternalFileUtil supports incremental updates of external files.
+The incremental updates files are placed in the root of the FILE directory:

+EXTERNAL_FILES_ROOT / N_TOP_LEVEL_SUBDIRS / FILENAME

+The file name of the incremental files must be structured as follows:

+***
+filename-unixepoch.inc
+***

+The filename is the same name as its parent directory.
+The unix epoch time should be the creation time of the file and is used to order the incremental update files.
+The extension of the files is ".inc".
+A different extension should be used while the file is being copied into the directory and renamed to ".inc" after the copy is completed.

+Below is an example path of an incremental file:

+$root/bucket1/foo_ef/1661540544007/foo_ef-1666023034.inc

+The ExternalFileUtil applies the incremental updates to the full external file in the latest timestamped directory.
+The existing external file is not changed.
+Instead, a new full external file is written to a new timestamp directory which incorporates the incremental updates.
+The new timestamp directory will be the same as the highest timestamp of the incremental files.
+Once the new external file is written the incremental files are deleted.

+The structure of the records in the incremental files is the same as the records in the full external files.

 ### Storage and Format of Processed External Files (Output)